silviofrancoms10/silviofrancoms10/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as Full-Stack
+- 🔭 I’m currently learning deeply Flutter and Golang
 - 🌱 Ask me about Java, Spring, Kotlin
 - 📫 Contact me on email silviofrancoms@gmail.com || silvio.franco@ufms.br
 - ⚡ Curious fact: I developed the Transparency Portal to show how public money is spend 👉 <a href="https://github.com/silviofrancoms10/dpge-transparencia">Transparency Portal</a>